hbctraining/main/registrations/AllFunders_Intro-to-R.md

 ### **Eligibility:**

-Preference is given to Harvard-affiliated researchers:
+Preference is given to Harvard researchers who are:
-- at the Harvard Medical School in a lab on the Quad, with grants administered by HMS OR
+- at the Harvard Medical School in a lab on the Quad, with grants administered by HMS Gordon Hall OR
 - at the Harvard School of Dental Medicine, with grants administered by HMS Gordon Hall OR
 - an HMS graduate student OR
 - affiliated with [Dana-Farber / Harvard Cancer Center (DF/HCC](https://www.dfhcc.harvard.edu)) OR